UNSH/Unity-Apple-Distribution-Workflow/7_Distribution/ReadMe.md

 ## DEVELOPER ID - INDEPENDENT DISTRIBUTION
 ### Open your app and see if gatekeeper complains
 If you cannot open your build it's possible you forgot to uncheck "Mac Appstore validation" in the player settings when you made your Unity build.

+### Notarisation
+We have no experience with Notarisation so [follow this guide for notarisation by dpid](https://gist.github.com/dpid/270bdb6c1011fe07211edf431b2d0fe4)

+**25/10/19** [BUT Read these tests before moving forward] (https://forum.unity.com/threads/hardened-runtime-for-notarization.766262/)

 ## APPSTORE
 ### Testing your build